 Date palm rooted offshoots in containers experience no die-back when properly planted and cared for.

-Larger date palms however, that are dug up in the field and shipped directly to the customer usually experience severe shock lasting a year or more before vigorous growth returns, and a significant percentage often do not survive.
+Larger date palms however, that are dug up in the field and shipped directly to the customer usually experience severe shock lasting up to a year or more before vigorous growth returns, and a significant percentage may not even survive.
 For this reason, we always recommend planting rooted date palm offshoots in containers rather than purchasing date palms directly from the field.

 Please call 909 941 1060 for current price & availablilty of rooted date palm off-shoots in containers.